mxeng/mcp-docs/labs/Lab-2.md

 ### Outcomes

-1. Sketch a circuit diagram which shows how the potentiometers and buttons are configured, including the pull-up resistor, and showing all Arduino/microcontroller input/output pins.
+1. Sketch a circuit diagram which shows how the potentiometers and buttons are configured (joystick internals), including the pull-up resistor, and showing all Arduino/microcontroller input/output pins.

 2. Draw a flowchart describing the final program in your workbook.